YOUTH MENTORSHIP PROGRAM

 To be considered for the AfterWords Youth Mentorship Program, writers must meet the following criteria.

-You must be a permanent resident of Nova Scotia (i.e., you have lived in Nova Scotia permanently for at least one year)
+You must be a permanent resident of Nova Scotia (i.e., you have lived in Nova Scotia permanently for at least one year), and you must reside on mainland Nova Scotia during the 2025-26 school year.

-You must be available to participate in the program’s six virtual one-hour meetings (conducted by video chat in February and March), as well as the program’s wrap-up event, an in-person public reading in April, 2025 (where both mentees and both mentors will read from their work).
+You must be available to participate in the program’s six virtual one-hour meetings (conducted by video chat in March and April), as well as the program’s wrap-up event, an in-person public reading in late April or early May, 2026 (where mentees and mentors will read from their work).

 Application

-In order to apply, you must fill out the form listed at the bottom of this page (the form will be linked on this page starting on September 9, 2024).
+In order to apply, you must fill out the form listed at the bottom of this page.
 The form will ask for the following information: your first and last name, your address, and your age.
 It will also ask you for the following:

 Self-identification: We encourage you to briefly self-identify (recommended: one or two lines) if you belong to any communities that are marginalized on the basis of race or ethnicity, gender or sexuality, or ability or disability.
 AfterWords reserves one mentorship each year for Black and Indigenous Nova Scotians.
 Your willingness to self-identify can help us offer mentorships in a more equitable way.
 We will not share the details of your self-identification beyond the small group of three adjudicators (the mentors) plus two festival staff.